SWISS NATURALIZATION

 Becoming a Swiss citizen

-Swiss citizenship can be acquired through birth, adoption, marriage or by application after 10 years of residency in Switzerland.
+Swiss citizenship can be acquired through birth, adoption, marriage or through an application after 10 years of residency in Switzerland.

-Becoming Swiss implies a genuine desire to be integrated and the willingness to be involved in political and social Swiss life.
+Becoming a Swiss citizen implies a genuine desire to be integrated and the willingness to be involved in political and social life in Switzerland.

 Swiss citizenship

-If the applicant left Switzerland for more than six months during the 10 years residency period, it is considered as a gap not accounted for in the calculation of the period lived in Switzerland (art.
+If the applicant left Switzerland for more than six months during the 10 year residency period, this is considered as a gap and does therefore not count towards the 10 year requirement (art.
 33 al. 3 LN).

-A naturalization reintegration procedure can be initiated within a 10 year period after the applicant has lost citizenship under certain conditions (art.
-26 LN).
+Under certain conditions, a naturalization reintegration procedure can be initiated within a 10 year period after the loss of Swiss citizenship by the applicant (art.
+26 and 27 LN).

 Ordinary naturalization

-From January 2018, the law on Swiss citizenship or Loi sur la nationalité (LN), requires applicants to hold a C permit and 10 years minimum of residency in Switzerland in order to be eligible (art.
+As of January 2018, the law on Swiss citizenship or Loi sur la nationalité (LN) requires applicants to hold a C permit and to have lived in Switzerland for at least 10 years in order to be eligible for Swiss citizenship (art.
 9 al. 1 LN).

 To be naturalized, good integration is demonstrated through the ability to speak and write the language of the canton (A2 written B1 oral), financial stability by being employed or following studies, absence of debts or criminal proceedings and a respect of Swiss values and national security (art.
 12 LN).